Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/7-monitoring/06-grafana.md

 Now we can change the owner of the software applications.
 Ownership changes are commonly done for security reasons.
 Giving root ownership to these binary files prevents non-root users or exporter workers from modifying or replacing these important executables, which could lead to unauthorized or unexpected behavior.

-Like previously explained in the [Node Exporter](/docs/mainnet/complete-node-guide/monitoring/node-exporter) section of the guide, we can set both, the user and group to the specified user of the service.
+As previously explained in the [Node Exporter](./02-node-exporter.md) section of the guide, we can set both the user and group to the specified service user.

 ```sh
 sudo chown -R grafana-server-worker:grafana-server-worker /usr/sbin/grafana